MotusWTS/motusClient/inst/doc/upstream_api.md

    deviceID_for_receiver (serno, authToken)

-       - serno: character vector of receiver serial number(s)
+       - serno: array of character receiver serial number(s)

       e.g.
       curl --data-urlencode json='{"serno":"SG-1234BBBK5678","authToken":"XXX"}' https://sgdata.motus.org/data/custom/deviceID_for_receiver

    - return a list of receiver device IDs for the given serial numbers

-   - items in the return value are vectors:
+   - items in the return value are arrays:
       - serno character serial number, as specified
       - deviceID integer motus device ID, or NA where the serial number was not found